How we govern ourselves and spend the money we receive

 Ongoing support helps us recoup the higher costs of securing new donors.
 Securing new donors' support is crucial to allow the charity to keep functioning.
 However, there is a certain cost associated with reaching those donors.
 If people commit to giving regularly for a year or more, charities will recoup those costs.

-- How is fundraising regulated?
-Is it licensed in any way?
+- How is WWF regulated?

-- How are charities governed?
+- How is WWF governed?

 - Where does WWF get its money from?

 The majority of our income comes from public donations in the form of memberships, adoptions and legacies.
 You can see a detailed breakdown of our income in our Annual Review.

 - I wish to make a complaint or give feedback about WWF-UK